INFO & FAQs

 What is the GYPSY RUN?

 The East Coast Gypsy Run started in 2007.
-Inspired by the El Diablo Run a bunch of like minded east coast motorcyclists meet up on the interwebs and planned a traditional run.
+Inspired by the El Diablo Run a bunch of like minded east coast motorcyclists meet up on the interwebs and planned a motorcycle run.
 The Gypsy Run ran uninterrupted for ten years.
 The last few runs started to get a bit predictable, so we took a break.

 WHO IS INVITED?

 Everyone.
-As long as you have your shit together, enjoy being around like minded folks and like to ride.
+As long as you have your shit together, enjoy being around human beings and like to ride.

 WHAT TYPE OF BIKES WILL BE ON THE RUN?